TheoGuyard/KSVDColor/README.md

 # KSVDColor
 K-SVD algorithm for denoising colored images.
-This version of the K-SVD is implemented with the special metric for the OMP defines in [1] step allowing to prevent color artefacts in the denoised image.
+This version of the K-SVD is implemented with the special metric for the OMP defined in [1] which prevents from color artefacts in the denoised image.

 ## Informations